trimstray/nginx-admins-handbook/README.md

 ###### Rationale

-  > X25519 is a more secure but slightly less compatible option but to maximise interoperability with existing browsers and servers, stick to P-256 prime256v1 and P-384 secp384r1 curves.
+  > X25519 is a more secure but slightly less compatible option.
+To maximise interoperability with existing browsers and servers, stick to P-256 prime256v1 and P-384 secp384r1 curves.

   > If web browser support X25519 curves -> use X25519 otherwise try the next curve listed.